WencesVillegasMarset/aws-saa-c02-notes/README.md

   * Federation using SAML 2.0
 * Web identity federation: users sign in using a well-known third party identity provider such as Login with Amazon, Facebook, Google, or any OpenID Connect (OIDC) 2.0 compatible provider
   * supports Login with Amazon, Facebook, Google, and any OpenID Connect (OIDC)-compatible identity provider.
+* Cross Account Access:

+If you have an LDAP on-premise service that is not SAML compatible, in order to integrate with IAM:
+* Develop an on-premises custom identity broker application and use STS to issue short-lived AWS credentials.
+* if it is SAML compatible: https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_providers_saml.html

 ## EFS: Elastic File System

 * Multiple EC2 instances can acces EFS at the same time.
+  * Ideal for concurrency block storage, if there's no concurrency issues then you might as well use plain EBS.

 ## SQS